ru-mii/uhara/README.md

 ### [Awaria](https://raw.githubusercontent.com/ru-mii/AutoSplitters/refs/heads/main/AutoSplitters/Games/Awaria/Awaria.asl)

 # Reasoning for versions
-- new version can receive changes to previous code
+- new version can receive changes to previous code and new features
 - current version can receive new features but no code changes to already existing code
 - older versions probably won't be ever updated anymore